Updated March 18, 2025

 Spotlight on Initial “The”

 A “the” at the beginning of a word or phrase that would normally be capitalized—including the name of an organization or the title of a work—presents a dilemma.
 When is the “the” capitalized?
-In Chicago style, the answer comes down to a few rules that can help you decide in each case.
+In Chicago style, the answer will depend on four additional questions.

-Except at the beginning of a sentence or heading, an initial “the” gets a lowercase t in almost any proper noun that wouldn’t normally be italicized or placed in quotation marks.
+Except at the beginning of a sentence or heading, an initial “the” used with a name that wouldn’t normally be in italics or quotation marks can usually remain lowercase.
 This includes the names of universities and other institutions as well as the names of musical groups, place-names, and the like (as covered in chapter 8):

 students at the University of Chicago